JJ/trope2vec-ng/scripts/README.md

   The subset of tropes are in ranking order because was created in excel with and advanced filter selecting only sub set tropes from all tropes ranked list.
 The output is a file with a subset of tropes and the ranking taked from all tropes ranking.

+# filter-films-imdb-with-votes.pl
+  Script that take a copy from IMDB blockbuster films list with votes and filter name and votes usage cat 1-to-844-films-imdb-with-votes.txt | perl -d ./filter-films-imdb-with-votes.pl > imdb-blockbuster-films-with-votes.txt

 # tv-tropes-word2vec.py
   Script to generate pairs of trope_name and 200_dim_associated_vector